 South Fayetteville has been devoid of a brewing operation since Tanglewood Branch closed back in 2014.
 Since then the area’s brewing scene has continued to expand, although mostly in Benton Country rather than down here in our fair city.

-That will change this coming November when Crisis Brewing opens up just off Archibald Yell Boulevard and right next door to Penguin Ed’s B&B Barbeque.
+That will change soon when Crisis Brewing opens up just off Archibald Yell Boulevard and right next door to Penguin Ed’s B&B Barbeque.
 Ed’s daughter Liz and her husband Sean Slape are the forces behind Fayetteville’s latest brewing industry entrant, and they are anxious to bring beer back to that part of town.

 The couple is back in Fayetteville after time spent chasing Sean’s career in chemical and biological engineering.
 Liz is no stranger to career moves herself.
 She held down a couple of high-profile gigs in sales, marketing, and consulting while the couple bounced between Chicago and Denver.